TecMilenio University: Organization

-As of 2019, the rector is Héctor Mauricio Escamilla Santana, overseen by Salvador Alva Gómez, president of Tecnológico de Monterrey.
+As of 2019, the rector is Bruno Zepeda, overseen by David Garza Salazar, current president of Tecnológico de Monterrey.

 Programs

 Interior of the Cuautitlán Izcalli campus, with an exhibit by artist Citlalli Arreguín co-sponsored by Garros Galería.

 Tecmilenio University offers traditional and bilingual careers in health sciences, humanities and social sciences, engineering, business, and information technology.
 The master's degrees cover three areas of study — humanities, business, and information technology — and finally, continuing education includes courses, seminars, and certifications, among others.

 Ranking

 According to the 2011 university ranking in the journal College Guide from the editors of Reader's Digest, Tecmilenio University is among the top nine universities in Mexico.